ErjanGavalji/linode-luks-pv-recreation-error/Readme.md

   csi.storage.k8s.io/node-stage-secret-name: my-luks-secret
 ```

+### Creation

-- Create the storage class via the command of
+Create the storage class via the command of
 `kubectl apply -f ./luks-storage-class.yml`

-3. Create the initial PV (automatically, via a PVC declaration)
+## Create the initial PV (automatically, via a PVC declaration)

+### Yaml file

-- Create a yaml file, named `initial-pv.yml` with the content of:
+Create a yaml file, named `initial-pv.yml` with the content of:

 ```
 apiVersion: v1